TobiasSunderdiek/my-udacity-deep-reinforcement-learning-solutions/p3_collab-compet/README.md

 - https://knowledge.udacity.com/questions/315134
     I tested the given hyperparameter for learning rate for actor and critic, noise, update intervall target networks, gamma, episodes, buffer size, batch size, tau, weight decay.
 I also got confidence that my implementation in generell is on the right way, as I looked in the provided pseudo code of the overall process.
 I cloned the provided repository https://github.com/and-buk/Udacity-DRLND/tree/master/p_collaboration_and_competition and debugged my code by comparing every step of the process.
 This way, I found different bugs in my implementation:
     - Saving the experiences into and reading experiences out of the buffer was not correct within my implementation
+    - I decreased noise over time within my implementation, but to not decrease noise is necessary in this project
+    - I did not manually initialized layer 1 and layer 2 of my Actor and Critic, but this is necessary
+    - I did use leaky relu as activation function within my Critic, but relu is necessary
+    - used all hyperparameters from here...
     #todo
     I copied some parts of the provided code into my project and marked the parts with comments.
+    #todo credits

 [1] https://github.com/udacity/deep-reinforcement-learning/tree/master/p3_collab-compet